Career Pathways

 The theatre and entertainment job market is growing with a focus on new technologies.
 Students learn a range of skills, from acting to digital production, for diverse industry demands.
 Professionals work in various settings from live theatre productions, television and news shows, films, to online videos, and concerts to bring stories to life using creativity and technical skills, making creative decisions that entertain and inform audiences.

-Theatre (Intermediate)
+Theatre Inter

 Theatre Intermediate introduces students to methods of performance and performance-dependent careers.
 Though performance is a significant part of this course, further topics include financial awareness, promotion and marketing, and management and leadership.